 The Importance of Turning on the A/C While on Vacation

 Since you won’t be home to enjoy the cool air coming from your air conditioner (A/C), it probably seems like it would be safe to turn it off.
 But to avoid damage to your home, just like during the winter, it’s necessary to maintain a consistent indoor temperature.
 But why can turning off your heating, ventilation, and air conditioning (HVAC) unit be detrimental, and what temperature do you leave a vacant house in the summer?
 This article will evaluate the risks of turning off your air conditioning while vacationing in the summer.

 While it may be tempting to save some money by turning off your A/C, it’s not recommended.
 In fact, it could end up costing you more money by creating problems around the house.
 What the A/C temp should be when on vacation depends on how long you expect to be gone from the house.

 If you’re only going to be gone for a few days, it’s best to keep your HVAC around the same temperature you normally keep it at.
 For longer stints, you can go ahead and set your thermostat anywhere between 85-90 degrees according to the Department of Energy.
 This should run your air conditioner enough to remove excess humidity and keep other parts of your home safe.

-Air conditioning doesn’t just cool down your home.
-It also controls humidity levels.
+Air conditioning doesn’t just cool down your home, it also controls the humidity levels.
 For optimum comfort and health, the humidity in your house should be no higher than 50%.
-More than that and you run into condensation and common humidity problems, such as:
+If it’s higher than that, you run into condensation and common humidity-related problems like: